playframework/playframework/documentation/manual/working/scalaGuide/main/sql/ScalaDatabase.md

 ## Selecting and configuring the connection pool

-Out of the box, Play provides two database connection pool implementations, [HikariCP](https://github.com/brettwooldridge/HikariCP) and [BoneCP](http://www.jolbox.com/). **The default is HikariCP**, but this can be changed by setting the `play.db.pool` property:
+Out of the box, Play uses [HikariCP](https://github.com/brettwooldridge/HikariCP) as default database connection pool implementation.
+Also, you can use your own pool that implements `play.api.db.ConnectionPool` by specifying FQCN:

 ```
-play.db.pool=bonecp
+play.db.pool=your.own.ConnectionPool
 ```

 The full range of configuration options for connection pools can be found by inspecting the `play.db.prototype` property in Play's JDBC [`reference.conf`](resources/confs/play-jdbc/reference.conf).